 - Take a vitamin B12 supplement (cyanocobalamin) of 1,000 mcg two times each week.

 Adults over the age of 65 may need higher doses of 500 to 1000 mcg of vitamin B12 supplement each day.
 Always speak to a doctor before starting any supplements.

 These recommendations are specific to cyanocobalamin supplements.
 Cyanocobalamin is the most stable form of vitamin B12 and is almost exclusively used in research studies about vitamin B12 supplementation.
 Therefore, the recommendations for vitamin B12 supplementation are based on taking cyanocobalamin.

 There are other forms of vitamin B12 supplements on the market.
 The primary alternative is methylcobalamin.
 Research on the effectiveness of methylcobalamin as a vitamin B12 supplement is limited.
 However, it seems that very high doses of methylcobalamin, 1,000-2,000 mcg per day (compared to 25-100 mcg per day of cyanocobalamin) are needed for optimal vitamin B12 status 8, 9.
 There’s no evidence to suggest that methylcobalamin is superior to cyanocobalamin 10.

 Summary: Vegan Vitamin B12

-Vitamin B12 is an essential nutrient that is not found naturally in plant-based foods.
-Therefore, supplementation is required for vegans to avoid the risk of vitamin B12 deficiency.
+Vitamin B12 is an essential nutrient that's not found naturally in plant-based foods.
+Therefore, vegans need supplementation to avoid the risk of vitamin B12 deficiency.
 Always speak to your doctor or dietitian before starting new supplements or changing your supplement routine.
 Working with a vegan Dietitian can set you up for success on a vegan diet and give you the confidence to live a healthy lifestyle long-term!